zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 ```

 We can use multiple routes to differentiate between specific requests.
 In an
-API, these are typically referred to as endpoints a user of the API could use to
+API, these are typically referred to as endpoints.
+A user of the API uses
-access specific pieces of data.
-We could build a fully functional CRUD resource
+endpoints to access specific pieces of data.
+Just like a normal Rails, app,
-rendering JSON and interact with it purely with JavaScript `fetch()` requests.
+ we can create full CRUD based controllers that only render JSON.

 > **ASIDE:** If you've ever tried using `rails generate scaffold` to create a
-resource, you'll find that this is the case.
+> resource, you'll find that this is the case.
 Rails has favored convention over
-configuration and will set up JSON rendering for you almost immediately out
+> configuration and will set up JSON rendering for you almost immediately out
-of the box.
+> of the box.

 In terms of communicating with JavaScript, even when sending POST requests, we
 do not need to change anything in our controller to handle a `fetch()` request